asdf-vm/asdf/docs/plugins/create.md

 Plugin authors can use this feature to provide utilities related to their tools, or even create plugins that are just new command extensions for asdf itself.

-When invoked, if extension commands do not have their executable-bit set, they will be sourced as bash scripts, having all of the functions from `$ASDF_DIR/lib/utils.bash` available.
+When invoked, if extension commands do not have their executable-bit set they will be sourced as bash scripts.
 Also, the `$ASDF_CMD_FILE` resolves to the full path of the file being sourced.
 If the executable bit is set, they are just executed and replace the asdf execution.

 A good example of this feature is for plugins like [`haxe`](https://github.com/asdf-community/asdf-haxe)